framework-one/fw1-clj/README.md

 * `(redirecting? rc)` - returns `true` if the current request will redirect, i.e., `(redirect rc ...)` has been called.
 * `(reload? rc)` - returns `true` if the current request includes URL parameters to force an application reload.
 * `(remote-addr rc)` - returns the IP address of the remote requestor (if available).
 Checks the `"x-forwarded-for"` header (set by load balancers) then Ring's `:remote-addr` field.
+* `(render-data rc type data)` or `(render rc status type data)` - low-level function to tell FW/1 to render the specified `data` as the specified `type`, optionally with the specified `status` code.
+Prefer the `render-xxx` convenience functions that follow is you are rendering standard data types.
 * `(render-xxx rc data)` or `(render-xxx rc status data)` - render the specified `data`, optionally with the specified `status` code, in format _xxx_: `html`, `json`, `raw-json`, `text`, `xml`.
 * `(rendering? rc)` - returns `true` if the current request will render data (instead of a page), i.e., `(render-xxx rc ...)` has been called.
 * `(ring rc)` - returns the original Ring request.